Housing strategy disaster for Enfield residents

 A lot of the Green Belt is already owned or optioned by developers; the threats to Enfield’s Green Belt are very real.

-The report can be found at https://www.encaf.org/working-groups : the report recommendations are set out below.
+The report can be found on the Enfield Climate Action Forum website: the report recommendations are set out below.

 See above